PrairieLearn/PrairieLearn/doc/devElements.md

 `parse()` | `data` (dict) | `submitted_answers`, `format_errors` | `params`, `correct_answers`, `variant_seed`, `options`, `raw_submitted_answers` | Parse the `data["submitted_answers"][var]` data entered by the student, modifying this variable.
 Return the modified `data` dictionary.
 `grade()` | `data` (dict) | `params`, `correct_answers`, `submitted_answers`, `format_errors`, `partial_scores`, `score`, `feedback` | `variant_seed`, `options`, `raw_submitted_answers` | Grade `data["submitted_answers"][var]` to determine a score.
 Store the score and any feedback in `data["partial_scores"][var]["score"]` and `data["partial_scores"][var]["feedback"]`.
 Return the modified `data` dictionary.

 The above function descriptions describe the typical variables that will be read and modified by each function.
-However, any function that returns `data` (i.e., not `parse()`) is allowed to modify any of the values in `data` and these changes will be persisted to the database.
-No function is allowed to add new keys to `data`.
+However, any function that returns `data` (i.e., not `parse()`) is allowed to change any of the modifiable values in `data` (see above table) and these changes will be persisted to the database.
+No function is allowed to add or delete keys in `data`.